jasonabanico/CivicBridge/README.md

 - Select File > Load from your computer.
 - Load the downloaded Scratch file "CivicBridge.sb3".
 - Click on the green flag to run.

+NOTE: The ML model is hosted on a free service.
+If the demo does not work, it may be due to high usage.
+Please contact the Banico Family team if there are issues and we’ll set up a duplicate model.